 - chopped fresh parsley / cilantro to taste*

-- Garnish with fresh parsley or cilantro and serve immediately.
+- Garnish with fresh parsley and serve immediately.